-[If road conditions permit and a responsible adult will be at the student's residence - determined by district policy], the home-pick-up students will be driven to their homes.
+If road conditions permit and a responsible adult will be at the student's residence, as determined by district policy, the home-pick-up students will be driven to their homes.
 If that is not possible, the students will be returned to their school of origin.
-If it is not possible to either return the students to their homes or to their school or another school within the School District, it is expected that the bus driver will do the following, which is a suggestion of special advisory committee of school transportation officials:
+If it is not possible to either return the student to their homes or to their school or another school within the school district, it is expected that the bus driver will do the following, which is a suggestion of a special advisory committee of school transportation officials:

-If the bus driver is unable to contact the district's dispatcher or gain assistance from the highway patrol, sheriff's or local law enforcement officials and the driver finds it necessary to leave his/her present location, the driver should proceed with caution to the nearest high school campus, where he/she should check in with the school's administration.

-From this location, the driver should try to reestablish communication with his/her district's dispatch office for further instructions.
-Until further advised by his/her own dispatch office, the driver would be under the jurisdiction of that site level's administration.
+- If the bus driver is unable to contact the district's dispatcher or gain assistance from the highway patrol, sheriff, or local law enforcement officials, and the driver finds it necessary to leave their present location, the driver should proceed with caution to the nearest high school campus, where they should check in with the school's administration. - From this location, the driver should try to reestablish communication with their district's dispatch office for further instructions.
+Until further advised by their own dispatch office, the driver would be under the jurisdiction of that site level's administration.
 The driver is to remain with the students.